Skip to Content

-1998 – Exhibition, workshop and talk at the Reading Cultural Week.
+1998 – Exhibition, workshop, and conference at the Reading Cultural Week.
 Pennsylvania, USA.

-2002 – Exhibition at the Smithsonian Cooper-Hewitt Design Museum.
-New York, USA
+2002 – Exhibition at the Smithsonian Museum of Cooper-Hewitt Design.
+New York, USA.

-2003 – Exhibition at Mandrake Gallery in Ginza.
+2003 – Exhibition at Mandrágora Gallery in Ginza.
 Tokyo, Japan.

 2004 – Exhibition and video “Fantastic Animals” at the University of Arizona.
 Tucson, Arizona, USA.

-2007 – Exhibition at the Kendall College of Art and Design at Ferris State University.
+2007 – Exhibition at the Kendall College of Art and Design of Ferris State University.
 Grand Rapids, Michigan, USA.

 2009 – Exhibition at the Museum of Man.
 San Diego, California, USA.

-2011 – Exhibition at the South Gallery of the Xochimilco Autonomous Metropolitan University.
-CDMX, Mexico.
+2011 – Exhibition at the South Gallery of the Metropolitan Autonomous University Xochimilco.
+Mexico City, Mexico.

 2014 – Exhibition at Nimodo Gallery.
 Tokyo, Japan.

-2014 – Exhibition “Alebrijes: Masterpieces of Jacobo and Maria Angeles” at the Casa Chihuahua Museum.
+2014 – Exhibition “Alebrijes: Masterpieces by Jacobo and María Ángeles” at the Casa Chihuahua Museum.
 Chihuahua, Mexico.

-2015 – Exhibition at the Folk Art Festival of the National Museum of Mexican Art.
+2015 – Exhibition at the Festival of Popular Art of the National Museum of Mexican Art.
 Chicago, Illinois, USA.

-2016 – Exhibition at the 4th Tricontinental Crafts Fair organized by the Insular Cabildo of Tenerife.
+2016 – Exhibition at the 4th Tricontinental Crafts Fair organized by the Island Council of Tenerife.
 Canary Islands, Spain.

-2016 – Exhibition at the Leopoldo Méndez hall of the South Gallery of the Xochimilco Autonomous Metropolitan University.
-CDMX, Mexico.
+2016 – Exhibition at the Leopoldo Méndez Hall of the South Gallery of the Metropolitan Autonomous University Xochimilco.
+Mexico City, Mexico.

 2016 – Exhibition at the National Museum of Popular Cultures.
-CDMX, Mexico.
+Mexico City, Mexico.

-2018 – Exhibition at the Folk Art Festival of the National Museum of Mexican Art.
+2018 – Exhibition at the Festival of Popular Art of the National Museum of Mexican Art.
 Chicago, Illinois, USA.

-2019 – Exhibition “Behind a Mask” at the Centro Cultural San Pablo.
+2019 – Exhibition “Behind a Mask” at the San Pablo Cultural Center.
 Oaxaca, Mexico.

 2019 – Exhibition at the San Antonio Missions National Historical Park.
 San Antonio, Texas, USA.